tipishev/python_debugging_workshop/README.md

 By the way "it will get to production" applies not only to `print` statements, but to any silly code and data.
 I call this the "The Law of Bearded Crab".
 When I was working for an events aggregator, we used silly fake events on staging.
 And guess what, one day, a misconfigured import, put "the Concert of Bearded Crab" on the main page.

+One more argument for using a debugger is that you can easily look into runtime of not only your code, but also the one of 3rd parties, like Django and celery.

 Finally, print is ofthen used to see if the code runs at all.
 It's such a waste, Python has a 3-character built-in for that.

-One more argument for using a debugger is that you can easily look into runtime of not only your code, but also the one of 3rd parties, like Django and celery.

-* the Redneck Breakpoint
+Behold the mighty Redneck Breakpoint

-1/0
+`1/0`

-it's very visible and unlike print it does not get lost in logging.
+unlike print it does not get lost in console output, it just crashes loudly and prodly.

 Ok, now that we are done with print-shaming, let's get started.

+### Debugging as Text Adventure

 How many of you have played MUDs?
 What about Roguelikes or Interactive Fiction (IF)?